RASAT: Integrating Relational Structures into Pretrained Seq2Seq Model for Text-to-SQL: RASAT

 Next, we add various types of relations as triplets, linking between tokens in the serialized input, which naturally turns the input sequence into a graph (Figure \ref{fig:model}).
-We'll elaborate on this in Subsection \ref{interaction_graph}.
-Moreover, since for almost all relation triplets, its head and tail correspond to either a word or a phrase, while the T5 model is at subword level, we also introduce relation propagation to map these relations to subword level, which is detailed in Subsection \ref{relation_propagation}.
+We will elaborate on this in Subsection \ref{interaction_graph}.
+Moreover, since almost all relation triplets, its head and tail correspond to either a word or a phrase, while the T5 model is at subword level, we also introduce relation propagation to map these relations to subword level, which is detailed in Subsection \ref{relation_propagation}.

 To fine-tune this model, we inherit all the parameters from T5 and randomly initialize the extra relation embeddings introduced by relation-aware self-attention.
-The training follows the normal supervised fine-tuning scheme.
+The overall increase of parameters is less than 0.01\% (c.f.
+Appendix \ref{sec:appendix_paramerter}).